-- The responsibility for an application to have a course inspected or reinspected rests with the FMNR and/or the FIM Championship Promoter who has/have to inform the FIM in due time before the proposed date of inspection. - 14.
-The FIM can schedule a pre-evaluation visit of a circuit whenever deemed necessary. - 15.
+- The responsibility for an application to have a course inspected or reinspected rests with the FMNR and/or the FIM Championship Promoter who has/have to inform the FIM in due time before the proposed date of inspection. - The FIM can schedule a pre-evaluation visit of a circuit whenever deemed necessary. - 15.
 If the FMNR has a CMS Member, it must ensure that this person attends the inspection, re-inspection or pre-evaluation. - The final inspection must be carried out during the circuit control of the FIM Motocross World Championship/Prize Event in question.

-- The responsibility for an application to have a course inspected or reinspected rests with the FMNR who has to inform the FIM in due time before the proposed date of inspection. - 14.
-The FIM can schedule a re-inspection of a circuit whenever deemed necessary. - 15.
-If the FMNR has a CMS Member, it must ensure that this person attends the inspection or the re-inspection. - The inspection must be carried out during a national or international event.
-The CMS may deviate from this principle in exceptional circumstances or cases of force majeure.
+- The responsibility for an application to have a course inspected or reinspected rests with the FMNR who has to inform the FIM in due time before the proposed date of inspection. - The FIM can schedule a re-inspection of a circuit whenever deemed necessary. - 15.
+If the FMNR has a CMS Member, it must ensure that this person attends the inspection or the re-inspection. - The final inspection must be carried out during the circuit control of the FIM SidecarCross World Championship in question.

-47.1.2 Homologation
+1.2 Homologation

-- 1. If the inspection has been carried out in conformity with the current Regulations, the inspector appointed by the CMS will propose the circuit for homologation by the FIM. - 2.
-The inspector will specify the different FIM Championships/Prize Events which will be authorised on the course and, if necessary, will point out the modifications that have to be brought to the circuit. - These modifications should only be minor and the FMNR is responsible for making sure that they are corrected before any FIM Championship/Prize Event. - 4.
-If the FMNR has a CMS Member, this person will follow up the work to be done before the event and report to CMS. - For each homologated circuit, a "Circuit Licence" will be issued by the FIM and sent to the FMNR.
+- If the inspection has been carried out in conformity with the current Regulations, the inspector appointed by the CMS will propose the circuit for homologation by the FIM. - The inspector will specify the different FIM Championships/Prize Events which will be authorised on the course and, if necessary, will point out the modifications that have to be brought to the circuit. - These modifications should only be minor and the FMNR is responsible for making sure that they are corrected before any FIM Championship/Prize Event. - If the FMNR has a CMS Member, this person will follow up the work to be done before the event and report to CMS. - For each homologated circuit, a "Circuit Licence" will be issued by the FIM and sent to the FMNR.
 The "Circuit Licence" must be added to the "Circuit File". - The homologation of a circuit by the FIM is only valid for and restricted to the official practices and races counting towards the FIM Championship/Prize Event run under the jurisdiction of the FIM, without prejudice to Art.
 10.8.2 of the FIM Sporting Code. - 7.
 When the circuit is being presented for a FIM Championship/Prize Event, it is presumed to be the same as the one that has been homologated. - 8.
 However, minor modifications in the interest of safety or the competition or in case of force majeure are allowed.
 These modifications must always be approved by the FIM Race Director and added to the circuit file.

+- 1.2.MXGP

+1.2.WMX

+1.2.WMX

+FIM Women's Motocross World Championships

+FIM Junior Motocross World Championships

+FIM Junior Motocross World Championships/Cup

+FIM Motocross of Nations

+FIM SidecarCross World Championship

-- 9. The homologation of each circuit will be confirmed by the FIM Race Direction during the circuit control of the event in question. - 10.
-Each "Circuit Licence" is valid for the duration of the event following the circuit control at that event.
+- 9. The homologation of each circuit will be confirmed by the FIM Race Direction during the circuit control of the event in question.

+- Each "Circuit Licence" is valid for the duration of the event following the circuit control at that event.